nanoc/nanoc.app/content/development.md

 When making a pull request, pay attention to which branch you want the changed to be pulled into:

-* If your pull request is a **bug fix**, submit it on the latest `release-3.*` branch.
+* If your pull request is a bug fix, submit it on the latest `release-3.*` branch.
 This ensures that the bug fix comes in the next patch release.

-* If your pull request is a new **feature** or extends an existing feature, submit it on the `master` branch.
+* If your pull request is a new feature or extends an existing feature, submit it on the `master` branch.

 Once submitted, your work here is done.
 We’ll review the code, have a discussion and merge it once we’re satisfied.